bmolnar91/workbook/module_web_with_python.md

 #### How to include a JavaScript file in a webpage?

-Use the `<script>` tag that wraps around JavaScript code directly
+- Use the `<script>` tag that wraps around JavaScript code directly

-Use an external JavaScript file by adding a link to it in the head (inside `<meta>` tags, using the `defer` attribute) or lower body section of the HTML document.
+- Use an external JavaScript file by adding a link to it in the head (inside `<meta>` tags, using the `defer` attribute) or lower body section of the HTML document.

 #### How to include a CSS file in a webpage?

+- Use the `<style>` tag that wraps around CSS code directly
-Use an external style sheet by adding a link to it in the head section of the HTML document.
+- Use an external style sheet by adding a link to it in the head section of the HTML document.

 > **CSS** stands for **Cascading Style Sheets**.